ZeroPass/TokenRegistry/README.md

 **3.\)** Touch the passport with NFC, that would sign the hash of Ethereum public address

-**4.\)** Copy the signed data and transfer it to the [https://remix.ethereum.org/](https://remix.ethereum.org/) \(we would implement an API given more time\)
+**4.\)**~~ Copy the signed data and transfer it to the ~~

-**5.\)** Send the transaction
+We finished the BAC protocol \(it works in app\), but some bug is stopping the signing command \(AA\) to execute.

+**5.\)** go to [https://remix.ethereum.org/](https://remix.ethereum.org/) , and load the smartcontract 0xEE2Ba50c1CBD227A035090d99deC587Ae9EfB3bC

+**6.\) **In function  checkAndSaveSignature paste the copied signed data \(ethereum address, sha1 of the address, pubkey from passport, passport signature, key\_exponent\)

-### If things break;
+### But... things break:

-this is all heavily experimental, opensource libraries are stubs with wrong information, docs are scarce and written for industry people.
+This is all heavily experimental, opensource libraries are stubs with wrong information, docs are scarce and written for industry people.
 That was tough nut to crack in 2 days.
+The app is basically finished but missing the the step 4 \(buggy AA command\).

-Things we didn
+### Things we didn't finish

+• We finished the BAC protocol \(it works in app\), but some bug is preventing the signing command \(AA- active authentication\) to execute.
+We spend 16h on it, but there is still something we are missing \(maybe the session implementation we borrowed is buggy\).

+•  trying to send HEX numbers didn't work, because function accept only string in ASCII format.
+We asked on the ethereum gitter, but nobody knew how to solve it.

+• trying to implement SHA1 on Solidity \(2 different implementations\).
+Asked mentors and Ethereum gitter, nobody know how to solve that either.

 ---